OpenNebula/addon-eywa/README.md

 ## Limitations

-* Currently, Not support migration and VR deployment strategy (Required)
+* Not yet support Migration of EYWA-VR(but, EYWA-VM is possible), and deployment strategy of EYWA-VR.

 ## Other